Singapore

 You help us enormously by booking your accommodation through this Booking.com link.
 When you book through this link, we get a small contribution (costs you nothing extra!) and you help us maintain the website as well as continue to share new travel tips.

 Some of the links in this blog are affiliate links.
 If you choose to make a purchase through these links, we receive a small commission at no extra cost to you.
 By using these affiliate links, you support Thousandtravelmiles.
 This allows us to roam the world, fund the website and offer you free information for planning your trip.
-This means that a ‘real’ person will do a little joy dance if you make a purchase through this link!
+This means a ‘real’ person does a little dance of joy when you make a purchase through this link!
 You're a legend!